chaysehartsuff/team-name-bracket2/readme.md

+Description:
+Originally designed to host a submission and voting based competition bracket that allows discord server users to contribute in a democractic based process that determines a winner submission

+Stage 1:
+You may configure premliminary qualification rounds that allows many submissions and gives users a chance to pick the top names from each round

+Stage 2:
+Once enough submissions qualify (based on your bracket size) a visual bracket will generate where a single elimination style voting will take place.
+Each round walks through the bracket until only 1 submission remains

+The server owner/admin is responsible for walking through each round by using the /confirm command

+- Feel free to request features as desired, this project was built for a very specific vision

 Setup Section:
 1. Run `source .venv/bin/activate` - This creates a Python environment for the command line.
 2. Run `./start.sh` to connect the bot to the Discord server.